tgxs002/align_sd/README.md

 ## Updates
 *  [03/29/2023] We released [a Web demo using Gradio on Hugging Face](https://huggingface.co/spaces/xswu/align_sd).
 Check it out!
+*  [05/10/2023] We release the full training code for adapting Stable Diffusion.
+Check it out!

 ## Human preference dataset
 ![examples](assets/examples.png)